juju-solutions/bigdata-community/README.md

 You can find us in `#juju` on `irc.freenode.net`, or feel free to email our list at <bigdata-dev@lists.launchpad.net>.
 We look forward to hearing from you!

+## Next Steps

+In the future, we'll be providing our design docs and roadmap in an effort to gather input from real-life big data community members.
+We'll also provide resources for contributing to our projects and plans.
+We hope you'll join us!